Jack Slipper

 Jack Kenneth Slipper (20 April 1924, in London – 24 August 2005, in Pershore) was a Detective Chief Superintendent in the Metropolitan Police in London.
 He was known as "Slipper of the Yard" (referring to Scotland Yard).
 He was mainly known for his role in investigating the Great Train Robbery of 1963, and in tracking down Ronnie Biggs after he escaped from prison in 1965, although he had to leave Brazil without Biggs.

 Early life

 Slipper was born in Ealing, west London, and educated at Little Ealing School.
-He left school aged 14 and worked as an electrician's apprentice until 1941, when he enlisted in the Royal Air Force.
+He left school aged 14 and worked as an electrician's apprentice until 1941, when he enlisted in the Royal Air Force to serve in the Second World War.
 He served as an electrician with a nightfighter squadron at West Malling, and was then posted to the Rhodesian Air Training Group in Salisbury, Rhodesia (now Harare, Zimbabwe) in 1943.
 Having grown to 6'3", he became light heavyweight boxing champion of the Rhodesian combined services.
 He was demobilized in 1946 and returned to work in London as an electrician.